jenpetsmit/jenpetsmit.github.io/docs/aboutme.md

 * Teaching students and professors how to use software programs
 * Creating instructional videos to prepare students for online language testing
 * Managing the LCWA Technology Resource Center
-* Administering a SAAS program - managing professor and student accounts and assigning permissions
+* Administering a SaaS program - managing professor and student accounts and assigning permissions

 ---